Tucker McCann

-Tucker McCann (born November 10, 1997) is an American former football placekicker.
+Tucker McCann (born November 10, 1997) is an American football placekicker.
 He played college football at Missouri.

-Early life and high school
+Early life

 A native of O'Fallon, Illinois, McCann attended O'Fallon Township High School where he was the team's starting kicker from his sophomore to senior years.
 As a junior, he broke the Illinois state record for longest field goal at 60 yards.
 A consensus three star recruit, he received offers from Alabama, Florida State, and Missouri.
 He committed to Missouri on June 8, 2015.

 College career

 McCann was the Tigers starting kicker all four years he attended Missouri.
 As a senior, he added punting duties in addition to his placekicking duties.
 McCann became the first person in the 21st century to have four punts of 50+ yards and make three field goals from 40+ yards in a 50–0 win over Southeast Missouri State.